-Again, from Paul: “There’s often inherent belief in the economic benefits of trade, promoting trade as a principle for the overall economic good.”
+“There’s often inherent belief in the economic benefits of trade, promoting trade as a principle for the overall economic good.”

-A2X – In your crystal ball, does the natural will to Trade win through for the Flow of Goods, and will we establish new trade arrangements?
+A2X: In your crystal ball, does the natural will to trade win through for the flow of goods, and will we establish new trade arrangements?

 The USA trade tariffs might push more countries into the orbit of China, but it seems to me that most countries are continuing to pursue free trade.
 Other free trade agreements persist: some are bilateral (New Zealand-China, Australia-China, etc.) and some are multilateral, such as the post-TPP resurrected Pacific trade agreement, the CPTPP.

 So, we buy and we sell, we expect competition, homegrown and foreign.
 In a global economy, political struggle over trade and its benefits is to be expected.
 The current situation is changing viability and profitability of certain products.

-Amazon Sellers can weather this stormy period by utilizing more automation, more tracking, and refining their own costings for accurate price modeling.
+Amazon sellers can weather this stormy period by utilizing more automation, more tracking, and refining their own costings for accurate price modeling.
 Recording Amazon fees is one of the building blocks to accurate costing.
-Helping Amazon Sellers get this job done is where A2X excels.
+Helping Amazon sellers get this job done is where A2X excels.

-Trusted and recommended by 100+ e-commerce accounting firms, A2X is the leading Amazon accounting app.
+Trusted and recommended by 100+ ecommerce accounting firms, A2X is the leading Amazon accounting app.
+Thanks for reading!

-Paul Grey’s tips for Amazon Sellers
+Paul Grey’s Tip for Amazon Sellers

 Tablets are mobile shopping machines.
 Mobile shoppers have for the most part already moved on from websites altogether.
 The fact is that “m-commerce” growth is being driven by two overriding trends: Shopping with iPads and other tablets rather than smartphones, and purchasing through shopping apps rather than websites.